muziejus/media-history-of-nyc/sections/schedule.md

 Sedgwick, “Reparative Reading.”
 * Thursday, 12 Oct: Walter Mosley, _Devil in a Blue Dress_.
-* Thursday, 19 Oct: Arthur Conan Doyle, “The Adventure of Charles Agustus Milverton;” Franco Moretti, “Trees.”
+* Thursday, 19 Oct: Arthur Conan Doyle, “The Adventure of Charles Agustus Milverton,” “The Adventure of the Scarlet Band”; Franco Moretti, “The Slaughterhouse of Literature”; Viktor Borisovich Shklovsky, “Sherlock Holmes and the Mystery Story.”

 ### 2. New York City

 Next, we narrow our focus to how literature handles space, in this case the city in which we live.

-* Thursday, 23 Oct: Colson Whitehead, “City Limits”; Joan Didion, “Goodbye to All That”; Mary McCarthy, “Portrait of an Intellectual as a Yale Man.”
+* Thursday, 23 Oct: Colson Whitehead, “City Limits”; Joan Didion, “Farewell to the Enchanted City”; Mary McCarthy, “Portrait of the Intellectual as a Yale Man.”
-* Thursday, 2 Nov: Claude McKay, “The White House,” “A Capitalist at Dinner,” “The Tropics in New York,” “If We Must Die,” “Harlem Runs Wild”; Hughes;  Edith Wharton, …
+* Thursday, 2 Nov: Claude McKay, “The White House,” “A Capitalist at Dinner,” “The Tropics in New York,” “If We Must Die,” “Harlem Runs Wild”; Ridge;  Edith Wharton, …
 * Thursday, 6 Nov: Pedro Pietri, _Selected Poetry_; Jesús Colón, _A Puerto
 Rican in New York_.
 * Thursday, 13 Nov: Nicholasa Mohr, _Nilda_; José Martí…